-As noted above, the 90 percent component of the bonus award opportunity for each of the AmeriGas NEOs was based on Adjusted EBITDA of AmeriGas Partners and structured so that no amount would be paid unless AmeriGas Partners' Adjusted EBITDA was at least 90 percent of the target amount, while 200 percent of the target bonus could be payable if Adjusted EBITDA equaled or exceeded 110 percent of the target amount.
+As noted above, the 90 percent component of the bonus award opportunity for each of the AmeriGas NEOs was based on Adjusted EBITDA of AmeriGas Partners and structured so that no amount would be paid unless AmeriGas Partners' Adjusted EBITDA was at least 80 percent of the target amount, while 200 percent of the target bonus could be payable if Adjusted EBITDA equaled or exceeded 120 percent of the target amount.
 The percentage of target bonus payable based on the level of achievement of Adjusted EBITDA is referred to as the "Adjusted EBITDA Leverage Factor."
-The Adjusted EBITDA Leverage Factor is then modified to reflect the degree of achievement of a predetermined safety performance objective tied to AmeriGas Propane's Fiscal 2017 Occupational Safety and Health Administration ("OSHA") recordables ("Safety Leverage Factor").
-For Fiscal 2017, the percentage representing the Safety Leverage Factor ranged from 80 percent if the performance target was not achieved, to a maximum of 120 percent if performance exceeded the target.
-We believe the Safety Leverage Factor for Fiscal 2017 represented an achievable but challenging performance target.
+The Adjusted EBITDA Leverage Factor is then modified to reflect the degree of achievement of a predetermined safety performance objective tied to AmeriGas Propane's Fiscal 2018 Occupational Safety and Health Administration ("OSHA") recordables ("Safety Leverage Factor").
+For Fiscal 2018, the percentage representing the Safety Leverage Factor ranged from 80 percent if the performance target was not achieved, to a maximum of 120 percent if performance exceeded the target.
+We believe the Safety Leverage Factor for Fiscal 2018 represented an achievable but challenging performance target.
 Once the Adjusted EBITDA Leverage Factor and Safety Leverage Factor are determined, the Adjusted EBITDA Leverage Factor is multiplied by the Safety Leverage Factor to obtain a total adjusted leverage factor (the "Total Adjusted Leverage Factor").
 The Total Adjusted Leverage Factor is then multiplied by the target bonus opportunity to arrive at the 90 percent portion of the bonus award payable for the fiscal year.
-The actual Adjusted EBITDA achieved for Fiscal 2017 was \$551 million.
-The applicable range for targeted Adjusted EBITDA for bonus purposes for Fiscal 2017 was \$660 million to \$700 million.
-The remaining 10 percent component of the bonus award opportunity was based on customer service goals.
-For Fiscal 2017, AmeriGas Propane engaged a third party company to conduct surveys of the Partnership's customers in order to better understand customer satisfaction with services provided by the Partnership.
+The actual Adjusted EBITDA achieved for Fiscal 2018 was \$605.5 million.
+The applicable range for targeted Adjusted EBITDA for bonus purposes for Fiscal 2018 was \$650 million to \$690 million.
+The remaining 10 percent component of the bonus award opportunity was based on customer service goals, but this portion of the bonus award is only payable if there is at least a threshold payout under the Adjusted EBITDA financial component of the award.
+For Fiscal 2018, AmeriGas Propane engaged a third party company to conduct surveys of the Partnership's customers in order to better understand customer satisfaction with services provided by the Partnership.
 Each individual survey is given an overall satisfaction score and the scores are then aggregated by the third party company to calculate a total score known as a net promoter score.
 The award opportunity for the customer service component for each of the AmeriGas NEOs was structured so that no amount would be paid unless the net promoter score was at least 85 percent of the net promoter score target, with the target bonus award being paid out if the net promoter score was 100 percent of the targeted goal.
 The maximum award, equal to 150 percent of the targeted award, would be payable if the net promoter score exceeded the net promoter score target.
-Because the threshold Adjusted EBITDA target was not attained, the AmeriGas NEOs did not receive bonus payouts for Fiscal 2017.
+Based on (i) the Adjusted EBITDA Leverage Factor, as modified by the Total Adjusted Safety Leverage Factor (which exceeded the targeted amount), and (ii) the net promoter score (which was slightly below the net promoter score target), the AmeriGas NEOs each received a bonus payout equal to 91.7 percent of his target award for Fiscal 2018.